-Mrs McTaggart teaches in class four days per week and is usually based within P1-3.
-She has pastoral responsibility for P1-3 children and ensures that health and safety guidelines are followed throughout the school.
+Mrs McTaggart teaches in class three days per week and is usually based within P1-3.
+She also has pastoral responsibility for P1-3 children and provides early recovery support to children at the early level.

-Mrs McTaggart is the Literacy Coordinator for the school and has responsibility for leading staff through all improvements in this area.
+Mrs McTaggart is the Literacy Coordinator for the school and has responsibility for leading staff through all improvements in this area including work on Reading Schools.